tannerntannern/ts-mixer/README.md

 * The reason we have to use the `mix` decorator is that the typing produced by `Mixin(Foo, Bar)` would conflict with the typing of the interface.  `mix` has no effect "on the TypeScript side," thus avoiding type conflicts.

 ### Mixing with Decorators
 Popular libraries such as [class-validator](https://github.com/typestack/class-validator) and [TypeORM](https://github.com/typeorm/typeorm) use decorators to add functionality.
 Unfortunately, `ts-mixer` has no way of knowing what these libraries do with the decorators behind the scenes.
-So if you want these decorators to be "inherited" with classes you plan to mix, you first have to wrap them with a special `decorate` function export by `ts-mixer`.
+So if you want these decorators to be "inherited" with classes you plan to mix, you first have to wrap them with a special `decorate` function exported by `ts-mixer`.
 Here's an example using `class-validator`:

 ```typescript
 import { IsBoolean, IsIn, validate } from 'class-validator';